glotzerlab/signac-docs/docs/source/recipes.rst

 How to use FlowGroups to create Execution Environments
 ======================================================

 Suppose that for a given project you wanted to run jobs on multiple supercomputers, your laptop, and your desktop.
-On each of these different machines different operation directives may be needed.
+On each of these different machines, different operation directives may be needed.
 The :py:class:`FlowGroup` class provides a mechanism to easily specify the different requirements in each different environment.